ompatel-2004/devops-intern-final/README.md

 Memory: 5.0 MiB / 64 MiB
 ```

+---

-## Consul Health Check
+## 12.9 Consul Health Check

-The service is registered with Consul as:
+The service is registered in Consul as:

 ```text
 Service: nginx-app